odoe/odoenet/markdown-pages/blog/remembering-dojo-toolkit/index.md

 This was powerful stuff.
 Hell, lots of tools today still pretty much output stuff like this all the time.

-Dojo had feature detection with `dojo/has`, so you can write code that could support multiple browser implementations, or have code for debug, development, and production.
+Dojo had feature detection with `dojo/has`, so you could support multiple browser implementations, or have code for debug, development, and production.

 ```js
 if(has("debug-mode")){